 Where practical, manholes shall be located at street intersections.
-All manholes from which future sewer line extensions are anticipated, shall have a pipe stub planned and installed at the grade and direction of the anticipated sewer main extension.
-Pipe stubs shall be a minimum of eight inches (8") in size and shall protrude at least one foot (1') outside of the manhole base.
+All manholes from which future sewer line extensions are anticipated shall have a pipe stub planned and installed at the grade and direction of the anticipated sewer main extension.
+Pipe stubs shall be a minimum of eight inches (8") in size and shall protrude at least two feet (2') outside of the manhole base and plugged with a permanent watertight gasketed cap or plug securely fastened or blocked to withstand test pressures.